WHAT IS CLINICAL PSYCHOLOGY?

 The treatment approach taken will depend on your needs and the condition you are seeking support for.

-You will start with a Free 30 Minute Session, so you can get a sense of how our clinical psychologists can support you, and see if the therapeutic space feels comfortable, before moving forward.
+You will start with a Discovery Session, so you can get a sense of how our clinical psychologists can support you, and see if the therapeutic space feels comfortable, before moving forward.

 Sessions take place weekly and typically last 50 minutes, but this can be longer or more frequent, depending on your needs.